UCLSNS/SNS/README.md

 - sentence (str): The input sentence to analyze.

 Defaults:
 - If the sentence doesn't contain any numbers, the default prediction time is set to 1.
-- For daily weather
-detection: if the predicted feature is weather and whether it's maximum or minimum is not specified, both maximum and minimum values are returned.
+- For daily weather detection, if the predicted feature is weather and whether its maximum or minimum is not specified, both maximum and minimum values are returned.
+The following situation would return an error warning:
+-For prediction time & type: the number should not be bigger than one.
+-For daily prediction of stock:
+To maintain accuracy, the number of target columns should not be bigger than 2.
+Separate high & low, open & close, volume into different groups, if the target columns contain different groups, it will return an error.

 Returns:
 For stock predictions: